-Get the 411 on how to do these parks with a young family this summer.
+What you need to know about doing these parks with a young family

 Do you really need a reason?!
 No, I didn’t think so, but there are new attractions to draw you and your family to Anaheim this year.

 The wonderful worlds of Pixar are getting a new home at California Adventure.
 The first ever Pixar Fest, a limited-time event, began this month and runs through September 3, 2018.
 And this summer, Pixar Pier - a new land along the southern shore of Paradise Bay - will showcase four whimsical neighborhoods where guests can step into beloved Pixar stories.

 Now I’m a mom to three energetic boys - all under the age of four.
 Even though I thought I’d be pulling my hair out at the end of the day, my husband and I took the plunge and decided to do Disney.
 I ended up leaving the parks craving another visit.
 How?
 By putting some advance thought into our adventure, we were able to relieve a lot of the stress and avoid those dreaded long lines.
 Now I’m eager to share what I learned with you.